FanDuel Casino Promo Code: Get 1.5K Bonus Spins (May, 2026)

-If you're searching for a FanDuel casino promo code, the first thing to know is that no code is required to claim the current offer.
+If you're searching for a FanDuel casino promo code, no code is required to claim the current offer.
 The FanDuel casino bonus activates automatically when you create a new account and make your first deposit through the official promotion page.

-For May 2026, FanDuel Casino is running one of its most straightforward new player offers to date: deposit at least $5 and receive 1,500 Bonus Spins, delivered in increments of 50 spins per day over 30 days.
+FanDuel Casino's current new player offer is a two-part package: deposit at least $10 and receive 500 Bonus Spins plus $40 in Casino Site Credit.
+The spins are delivered at 50 per day over 10 days, and the $40 credit is usable on any slot or table game on the platform.

 |Promo Code Required